cphdat2sem2017-Cos/Week11-SER-Collaboration/README.md

     - system obstacles
 * Decide on the questions needed to be asked to the carport building respondent and the format the DAT students need the information to be reported back to them.

 ### Thursday 27 April
+* Software developers explain to service students the legal/ ethical aspects of such a carport building system.
+* Service students present and deliver the chosen file format of their findings to the software developers.
+* SEM-DAT students discuss the interpretation of the new collected data and discuss obstacles.
+* Together SEM-DAT students generate a list of minimum 5 ideas for solutions to include based on the customer research.
+* Together SEM-DAT students produce updated user stories and new improved customer journey (service students document the improved customer journey with a copy to the DAT students).
+* Software developers estimate the time in work hours what such a carport system will take to develop as well as the implementation time in hours and argue why.

 # Assignment DAT / COS